palvarez89/palvarez89.github.io/cv-onepage.md

 I acted as the tech lead on various projects, including:
 - Deployment of BuildBarn on **OpenStack** using **Terraform** and **Ansible**, integrating with **Zuul CI**
-- Automating the splitting of several projects from SVN into separate Git repositories, including the implementation of a Pull Request workflow.
+- **Python** autumation to split several projects from SVN into separate Git repositories, including the implementation of a Pull Request workflow.
 - Migration of Lorry mirroring tool to Python 3 and containers running on AWS **EKS**, including  **Helm** deployment scripts.